abinit/abinit/doc/tutorial/paw1.md

 If the system under study contains strongly correlated electrons, the LDA+U method can be useful.
 It is controlled by the  [[usepawu]], [[lpawu]], [[upawu]] and [[jpawu]] input keywords.
 Note that the formalism implemented in ABINIT is approximate, i.e. it is only valid if:

-1. the ~φi basis is complete enough ;
+1. the $\tphi_i$ basis is complete enough;
 2. the electronic density is mainly contained in the PAW sphere.

 The approximation done here is the same as the one explained in the 5th section of this tutorial: considering that smooth PW contributions and PS on-site contributions are closely related, only the AE on-site contribution is computed; it is indeed a very good approximation.